Loading ...

 A Cerachrom bezel in black ceramic, corrosion resistant and virtually scratchproof, was finally used also for the popular reference 116500 LN in stainless steel that Rolex presented at Baselworld 2016 with two dial options: white lacquer with black snailed counters or black lacquer with grey snailed counters.
 We wrote about the Daytona ref.
 116500 in stainless steel here.

-In 2023 Rolex celebrated the 60th anniversary of the Daytona by presenting its new-generation Daytona, updated across the entire range, including the iconic version in stainless steel identified by the new reference number 126500 LN.
+In 2023, Rolex celebrated the 60th anniversary of the Daytona by unveiling its new-generation Daytona, updated across the entire range, including the iconic stainless steel version, now identified by the reference number 126500 LN.

 By Alessandro Mazzardo.